5 Calgary Festivals to Check Out in August

 Photograph courtesy of Carifest.

 Although Stampede festivities have come to an end, festival season in Calgary is still going strong.
-From cultural and artistic celebrations, to boat races, to the continuation of country music events, you can keep enjoying summertime celebrations at these five festivals in August.
+From cultural and artistic celebrations, to boat races, to the continuation of country music events, you can keep enjoying summertime celebrations at these festivals in August.

-When: August 4 to 7, 2022
+When: August 5 to 26, 2023

 Calgary Dragon Boat Race & Festival

-When: August 5 to 7, 2022
+When: August 11 to 13, 2023

 Every summer, the Calgary Dragon Boat Race & Festival attracts more than 1,850 competitors and 4,000 spectators to North Glenmore Park.
-Organized by the Calgary Dragon Boat Society, the event showcases the exciting sport of dragon boat racing as teams — made up of 20 paddlers and a steer person — vie for the win.
+Organized by the Calgary Dragon Boat Society, the event showcases the exciting sport of dragon boat racing as teams — made up of 20 paddlers, a drummer and a steer person — vie for the win.
 Admission for spectators is free, and there are food trucks, beer gardens, live music, cultural performances and a kids’ zone on-site.

 North Glenmore Park, calgarydragonboatsociety.com